 - With mixer on medium-low speed, gradually add flour until completely combined (you will most likely need to scrape down the sides and the bottom of the bowl several times for this, as the mixture is fairly dry and crumbs tend to settle at the bottom of the bowl).

-- Break off about 1/2 cup of dough and use your hands to form it into a log.
+- Break off about ½ cup of dough and use your hands to form it into a log.

 - Insert cookie dough log into the tube of your cookie press and fit with your preferred tip.
 Place cookie press directly on an ungreased cookie sheet and use press to squeeze out one cookie.
-Squeeze out cookies in rows, spacing at least 1" apart.
+Squeeze out cookies in rows, spacing at least 1″ apart.

 - Decorate with sprinkles, if desired, and transfer to 350°F (175°C) oven.
-Bake for 10-11 minutes or until edges are just beginning to turn a light golden brown.
+Bake for 9-10 minutes.